By Angela Greiling Keane and Alan Ohnsman June 20, 2013, Photograph by Qilai Shen/Bloomberg

 This is a problem for automakers under increasing pressure to push zero-emission vehicles on skeptical consumers.
 Nine states, including New York, Massachusetts, and New Jersey, have followed California’s lead in requiring that electric, plug-in hybrid, and hydrogen-powered models make up 15 percent of new-car sales and leases by 2025.
 They’ve got a long way to go: About one-third of 1 percent of the 6.4 million new vehicles sold in the first five months of 2013 were zero-emission, says the National Automobile Dealers Association.

-Under a complicated formula that varies by state, automakers earn “zero emission vehicle” credits for each electric vehicle they sell or lease, and they’re expected to rack up a certain number of credits each year.
-Not all green cars are equal: All-electric models such as the Fit EV are worth more credits than plug-in hybrid models with gasoline engines like the Volt.
-The number of credits the carmakers must earn rises each year, and the companies face fines for falling short.
-(They can buy credits from other companies, such as electric-only Tesla Motors (TSLA), that sell too few cars to be subject to regulation yet still earn credits which they are allowed to sell.
-Tesla made $85 million selling California and federal credits in the first quarter of 2013.)
+It’s all under a complicated formula that varies by state.
+Yet automakers earn “zero emission vehicle” credits.
+Especially for each electric vehicle they sell or lease.
+I mean and they’re expected to rack up a certain number of credits each year.
+Not all green cars are equal.
+So all-electric models such as the Fit EV are worth more credits.
+For that’s more than plug-in hybrid models with gasoline engines like the Volt.
+The number of credits the carmakers must earn rises each year.
+Moreoved and the companies face fines for falling short.
+(They can buy credits from other companies, such as electric-only Tesla Motors (TSLA).
+You know a car company that sell too few cars to be subject to regulation.
+Yet a car company can still earn credits which they are allowed to sell.
+For Tesla made $85 million selling California and federal credits in the first quarter of 2013.

 This has left car companies struggling to find ways to make their electric offerings more attractive.
 One thing that’s working: leasing the cars at fire sale prices.
 With a two-year supply of Fit EVs sitting on dealer lots, Honda cut its 36-month lease rate in June by about one-third, to $259 a month, with no down payment and unlimited mileage.
 GM and Nissan are also offering steeply discounted leases on plug-ins.
 Demand for the Fit has surged; within weeks, Honda went from bemoaning a stockpile of cars to apologizing to customers put on a waiting list and promising that more Fit EVs are on the way.

-In March the Alliance of Automobile Manufacturers, whose members include GM and Toyota, and the Association of Global Automakers, which counts Honda among its members, filed a petition with the U.S. Environmental Protection Agency to block California’s sales targets.
+In March the Alliance of Automobile Manufacturers, whose members include GM and Toyota, and the Association of Global Automakers, which counts Honda among its members.
+For it filed a petition with the U.S. Environmental Protection Agency.
+All to block California’s sales targets.
 “The sales data tell the story of what consumers want,” says Alliance spokeswoman Gloria Bergquist.
-“The early adopters have purchased plug-in electric vehicles, but mainstream consumers have not followed.”
+“The early adopters have purchased plug-in electric vehicles.
+However mainstream consumers have not followed.”

-Yet electric car advocates say the temporarily low prices will ultimately lead to greater sales as buyers give the cars a try, get over their doubts, and become converts.
-“Both a market push and market pull are needed, and they need to be in sync,” says Roland Hwang of the Natural Resources Defense Council.
-“We need both a long-term, stable signal for automakers to produce electric cars and a robust, growing consumer market.”
+Yet electric car advocates say the temporarily low prices will ultimately lead to greater sales.
+Especially as buyers give the cars a try, get over their doubts, and become converts.